 10. Actionable & custom analytics

-By keeping a track of every resolution served to customers, actionable & custom analytics suits best for analyzing business processes and identifying areas of improvement.
+By keeping track of every resolution served to customers, actionable & custom analytics suits best for analyzing business processes and identifying areas of improvement.

-Choose your knowledge based system wisely
+Choose your knowledge-based system wisely